visual literacy | Visual Literacy | Teaching Visual Literacy and Visual Texts in the Classroom | literacyideas.com

 And while there is no doubt that there are some games on the market of dubious worth, as with any art form, there is much of merit and potential in this relatively new medium.

 Video games are immersive, multi-sensory experiences for players.
 This is a large part of their appeal.
 While written texts can appeal largely to our imaginative faculties, video games can also appeal to our senses of sight and hearing – and now, even touch can be incorporated.
 To have students focus on visual aspects of their gaming experience, give them a worksheet to make notes on that experience using the VLC categories listed above.
-This can make for a great group discussion activity as the movie or game plays with the sound off.
+This can create a great group discussion activity as the movie or game plays with the sound off.

 3. Multi-Modal Comparisons